-Top three things to do in Jordan
+Top things to do in Jordan

 There are countless wonderful experiences to be had in this desert gem.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Jordan.
+For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top things to do in Jordan.

 Discover the magic of Petra